 Ongoing arts and cultural programs within larger, multipurpose public or private nonprofit institutions where the parent organization is not eligible for funding may be considered to be Independent Components.
-Independent Components may apply for grants, provided that they meet the following requirements:
+Independent Components may apply for grants, if they meet the following requirements:

-- have a full season or year-round programming - have a distinct, itemized budget within that of the parent institution - have a separate and distinct mission from the parent institution - have an independent advisory board that governs the activities of the program - have staff and volunteers explicitly for the independent component's programs - provide programs or services open to the public - be able to separately fulfill all other eligibility requirements.
+- have a full season or year-round programming - have a distinct, itemized budget within that of the parent institution - have a separate and distinct mission from the parent institution - have an independent advisory board that governs the activities of the program - have staff and volunteers explicitly for the independent component's programs - provide programs or services open to the public - separately fulfill all other eligibility requirements

-For example, if a university houses both an art museum and a theatre festival, the university may apply for grants for each component, provided that each component satisfies the specified eligibility criteria.
+For example, if a university houses both an art museum and a theatre festival, the university may apply for grants for each component if each component satisfies the specified eligibility criteria.
 Entire departments or schools within a university or college do not qualify as Independent Components.
+Programs for which students receive grades for participation do not qualify as individual components.